 Fundamental Analysis

-In this section, I will analyze Asana, Inc.’s income statement, financial ratios, and dividend payout policy to assess its financial health and investment potential.
+In this section, I will analyze Asana, Inc.’s income statement, financial ratios, and dividend payout policy to evaluate its financial health.

 Income Statement

-The following table summarizes Asana, Inc.’s income statement for the fiscal years 2021 to 2025, highlighting key financial metrics.
+The following table presents Asana, Inc.’s income statement for the fiscal years 2021 to 2025, highlighting key financial metrics that are crucial for assessing the company’s performance.

 income statement